Skip to main content

 2. Add an service.beta.kubernetes.io/aws-load-balancer-ssl-cert annotation to gateway.annotations.

-The resultant values.yaml should resemble the following:
+The resultant gateway section in your values.yaml should resemble the following:

 gateway: